Thiamath/monitoring/README.md

        https://nalej.grafana.net/api/dashboards/db
 ```

 The dashboard with the right values is in this example stored as `dashboard.json`.
-The API token in the above is a Grafana
-API token, which is different from the one we used before.
+The API token in the command above is a Grafana API token, which is different from the one we used before.
 This token can be created in Grafana (not the Grafana
-Cloud admin console) under "Settings" and the "API keys".
+Cloud admin console) under "Settings", and the option "API keys".

 Note: the template has a `folderId` which puts the dashboard in the Clusters folder.
 This ID is valid for the
 current instance of our Grafana Cloud.
 To figure out the right ID in future instances, use the